-15. Debug LED / CPU Temp
+17. Debug LED / CPU Temp

-This is a two-digit POST code reader, which displays in sets of 7-digit LED.
-The display can be configured to show data in regular decimal format, or hexadecimal, which means the characters available (when working as intended) are 0-9, A-F and has a cap of 255 characters.

-During POST, the LEDs will display the various POST codes as they cycle through the Power On Self-Test.
-The POST codes are listed in the troubleshooting section on Page 130.
+This is a two-digit POST code reader, displaying in hexadecimal, which means the characters available (when working as intended) are 0-9, A-F and has a cap of 255 characters.
+The POST codes are listed in the troubleshooting section on Page 126.
 After the system boots, it will display the temperature in Celsius.
-This temperature is specifically for the CPU socket, which will typically read slightly higher than a given CPU core.
+This temperature is specifically for the CPU socket, which usually reads slightly higher than a given CPU core.
 To read this temperature in Fahrenheit, take the value in Celsius, multiply by 9/5 (or 1.8) and add 32.

-16. USB 3.1 Gen 1 Header
+18. USB 3.0 Headers

-The USB 3.1 Gen 1 headers are used to connect additional USB interface plugs to the motherboard; these headers are most often used to connect the motherboard to the chassis to enable the USB 3.1 Gen 1 ports on the chassis.
-These will function the same as the USB 3.1 Gen 1 ports found on the motherboard's hardwired I/O hub, but the Header can be used to attach to front panel USB, auxiliary ports that mount in the card slots, and also some devices that directly connect to the header.

-USB 3.1 Gen 1 standard available current is 900mA @ 5V for unpowered devices.
-If your USB device requires more power than this, it is recommended to attach a powered USB Hub.

-USB 3.1 Gen 2 Type-A (found on the I/O Hub) shares the power limit of USB 3.1 Gen 1 at 900mA @ 5V.
+The USB3.0 header is used to connect additional USB interface plugs to the motherboard; these headers are most often used to connect the motherboard to the chassis to enable the USB3.0 ports on the chassis.
+These will function similarly to the USB3.0 ports found on the motherboard's rear I/O hub, but can also be used for the chassis' front panel USB, auxiliary ports that mount in the card slots, and certain devices that directly connect to the header.
+USB 3.0 standard is 900ma @ 5V for unpowered devices.
+If your USB device requires more power, it is recommended to attach a powered USB Hub.
+USB 3.1 Type-A (found on the I/O Hub) shares the power limit of USB 3.0 at 900ma @ 5V.
+Whereas USB 3.1 Type-C (also found on the IO Hub) has a power limit of 3000ma (3A) @ 5V.

-17. USB 2.0 Headers
+19. USB 2.0 Headers

-The USB 2.0 headers are used to connect additional USB interface plugs to the motherboard; these headers are most often used to connect the motherboard to the chassis to enable the USB 2.0 ports on the chassis.
-These will function the same as the USB 2.0 ports found on the motherboard's hardwired I/O hub, but these can be used to attach to front panel USB, auxiliary ports that mount in the card slots, and also some devices that directly connect to the header.

-USB 2.0 standard is 500mA @ 5V per port (header total is 1000mA) for unpowered devices.
-If your USB device requires more power than this, it is recommended to attach a powered USB Hub.
+The USB2.0 header is used to connect additional USB interface plugs to the motherboard; these headers are most often used to connect the motherboard to the chassis to enable the USB2.0 ports on the chassis.
+These will function similarly to the USB2.0 ports found on the motherboard's hardwired I/O hub, but these can also be used for the chassis' front panel USB, auxiliary ports that mount in the card slots, and certain devices that directly connect to the header.
+USB 2.0 standard is 500ma @ 5V per port (header total is 1000ma) for unpowered devices.
+If your USB device requires more power, it is recommended to attach a powered USB Hub.

-18. Front Panel Audio Connector
+20. Front Panel Audio Connector

-This is a motherboard header, which is used to plug in the audio cable originating from most PC chassis to allow audio to be recorded from or played through the audio connectors on the chassis.
-This header has a connector that looks similar to USB2 and will use the standard "HD Audio" jack.
-Some systems may have two headers: one labeled HD Audio, and one labeled AC'97 - this header is not compatible with AC'97.
+This motherboard header is used to plug in the audio cable included with most PC chassis.
+This connector is required for audio recording and/or playback via the audio connectors on the chassis.
+This header has a connector that looks similar to the USB2.0 header and uses the standard "HD Audio" jack.
+Some chassis may provide two headers: one labeled HD Audio, and one labeled AC'97 - an AC'97 cable is not compatible with this header on the Z370 FTW.